SarpUlasKaya/BookCaseNew/README.md

 # BookCase

-DISCLAIMER: The final version of the project is located in the MySQL-trial branch and not the main branch.
+DISCLAIMER: The final version of the project is located in the MySQL-attempt branch and not the main branch.
 Make sure you are not in one of the other branches before viewing the project.

 ### Requirements:
 1. The backend is built with Java 17.
 Make sure to use JDK 17 to run it.